prgreen/prgreen.github.io/source/about-me/index.markdown

 When everyone has high levels of technical proficiency, I think it's not so much about culture or education, more about personality traits and general attitude.

-At my last job I was trusted with hiring a new CTO for a 10-15 persons start-up, preparing interviews and stuff, and it made me realize that the real point is: if you have to choose between someone with 100% technical proficiency but 0 ability to work in a team and a depressing or angry attitude, and someone with 80% technical proficiency and some sort of charisma or assertiveness, the choice is immediately obvious to everyone, technical *and* non-technical.
+At my last job I was trusted with hiring a new CTO for a 10-15 persons startup, preparing interviews and stuff, and it made me realize that the real point is: if you have to choose between someone with 100% technical proficiency but 0 ability to work in a team and a depressing or angry attitude, and someone with 80% technical proficiency and some sort of charisma or assertiveness, the choice is immediately obvious to everyone, technical *and* non-technical.

-So my answer would be: **I'm already in the right state of mind for the start-up world**.
+So my answer would be: **I'm already in the right state of mind for the startup world**.

 I would even go further and argue that uniformity in culture might be undesirable.
 Most progress is made by breaking the rules, and a French person (or person with a foreign culture really) is naturally more likely to break or ignore social conventions and cultural determinisms, to devise more practical solutions.